-Editions Lifestyle Founder and Editor Joy Sigaud says “It is no coincidence that we are here.
+Editions Lifestyle magazine publisher Joy Sigaud is Co-Author and Editor of the book.
+She says “It is no coincidence that we are here.
 That first generation who came to an unknown land with unknown customs, laboured and endured hardships yet never complaining.
 They made the best life they could for themselves and their families creating the foundation for many that today’s generation can continue to build upon.

 Jamaica was once the bread basket of the British Empire and today Jamaicans have made a difference in every sector, often leading the way.”

 His Excellency, Seth George Ramocan says ” The book has been created to inspire future generations and also to document and include some of the many unsung heroes of our community whilst highlighting the significant contributions many of Jamaican descent have made to British society.
-We are grateful to the many contributors and Joy Sigaud whose vision and expertise has brought us this far.”
+We are grateful to the many contributors and to Joy Sigaud whose vision and expertise introducing multiple threads and back stories to the book has brought us this far.
+My vision is to inform and inspire future generations. “

 Details about the launch will be published in due course.

-To complement the book, the Mission has also been running the popular monthly series Up Close, also produced by Editions Media.
+To compliment the book, the Mission has also been running the popular monthly series Up Close, also produced and scripted by Editions Media.
 These are interviews with some of the key figures mentioned in the book on relevant and current affairs.